La Parka (wrestler): Karis la Momia (1995–1996)

-In early 1995 Escobedo was once again repackaged as he joined Lucha Libre AAA Worldwide (AAA; then formally known as Asistencia Asesoría y Administración) and became Karis la Momia ("Karis the Mummy") a mummy gimmick named after the 1940s Mummy-film series Kharis.
+In early 1995, Escoboza was once again repackaged when he joined Lucha Libre AAA Worldwide (AAA; then formally known as Asistencia Asesoría y Administración) and became Karis la Momia ("Karis the Mummy"), a mummy gimmick named after the 1940s Mummy-film series Kharis.
 He was the fourth wrestler to use the Karis la Momia name.
-On June 30, 1995 Karis la Momia made his first AAA major show appearance as he teamed with Espectro I, El Duende, Maniaco and Halloween, losing to Los Power Raiders at Triplemania III-C. On May 15, 1996 Karis won his first wrestling championship as he defeated Blue Demon Jr. for the Mexican National Cruiserweight Championship.
-At Triplemania IV-A Karis, Arunyo and Killer defeated Blue Demon Jr., El Torero, and Máscara Sagrada Jr. Over the summer of 1996 Karis worked a storyline feud, teaming with Los Payasos against Los Junior Atómicos (Máscara Sagrada Jr., Tinieblas Jr., Blue Demon Jr. and Halcón Dorado Jr.).
-The two teams met in a four on four match at Triplemania IV-B which Los Junior Atómicos won.
-The storyline continued at Triplemania IV-C as the two teams faced off in a Steel cage match as the main event of the show.
+On June 30, 1995, Karis la Momia made his first AAA major show appearance, teaming with Espectro I, El Duende, Maniaco and Halloween in a loss to Los Power Raiders at Triplemania III-C. On May 15, 1996, Karis won his first wrestling championship, defeating Blue Demon Jr. for the Mexican National Cruiserweight Championship.
+At Triplemania IV-A Karis, Arunyo and Killer defeated Blue Demon Jr., El Torero, and Máscara Sagrada Jr. Over the summer of 1996, Karis worked a storyline feud, teaming with Los Payasos against Los Junior Atómicos (Máscara Sagrada Jr., Tinieblas Jr., Blue Demon Jr. and Halcón Dorado Jr.).
+The two teams met in a four on four match at Triplemania IV-B that Los Junior Atómicos won.
+The storyline continued at Triplemania IV-C as the two teams faced off in a Steel cage match in the main event.
 The match saw Karis la Momia defeat Halcón Dorado Jr., forcing him to unmask.
-In November 1996 Karis la Momia was given a new gimmick and he was forced to vacate the Mexican National Cruiserweight Championship because of this.
+In November 1996, Karis la Momia was given a new gimmick and was forced to vacate the Mexican National Cruiserweight Championship because of this.
 He may have impersonated a new character named La Calaca (a variation of La Parka character with an inverted costume and a more diabolical mask) in a match fought in Arena Neza at the end of 1996.
 This gimmick was later given to a Monterrey rudo named El Sanguinario.